Joan Collins: 1950s

-After signing with Rank, Collins appeared in many British films.
-Her feature debut as a film extra playing a beauty contestant in Lady Godiva Rides Again (1951) which featured Diana Dors.
-Collins followed up with The Woman's Angle (1952) a minor role as a Greek maid.
-Next was a more significant role as a gangster's moll in Judgment Deferred (1952).
+After signing with Rank, Collins made her film debut as an extra portraying a beauty contestant in Lady Godiva Rides Again (1951), which starred Diana Dors.
+Collins followed this with a small role as a Greek maid in The Woman's Angle (1952), before securing a more substantial part as a gangster’s moll in Judgment Deferred (1952).
+After these films were released, she appeared in The Seventh Veil at the Q Theatre in London in March 1952, went on to play the title role in Jassy in April, and later that year received top billing opposite Maxwell Reed in The Skin of Our Teeth.

-Collins's big break came with a major, highly publicised role as a juvenile delinquent in I Believe in You (1952).
-Her success in the part led to her initial stardom and the press nickname "Britain's Bad Girl".
+With her dark hair and striking eyes, Collins projected a sultry, provocative image that led to frequent "bad girl" casting.
+She was nicknamed "England's Bad Girl" and described as "Britain's answer to Marilyn Monroe."
+Her breakthrough came with a prominent and widely publicized role as a juvenile delinquent in I Believe in You (1952).
 Her subsequent films whilst under contract to Rank included Decameron Nights (1953) with Joan Fontaine; England's first X certificate drama, Cosh Boy (1953), directed by Lewis Gilbert; Turn the Key Softly (1953), a drama about three women released from prison on the same day; and the boxing saga The Square Ring (1953).

-Collins was top-billed in the desert island comedy Our Girl Friday (1953), co starring Kenneth More.
+Collins was top-billed in the desert island comedy Our Girl Friday (1953), co-starring Kenneth More.
 She was directed again by Lewis Gilbert in The Good Die Young (1954) with Laurence Harvey and Gloria Grahame.
-Between films, she appeared in several plays in London including The Seventh Veil (1952), Jassy (1952), Claudia and David (1954), and The Skin of Our Teeth (1954), as well as a UK tour of The Praying Mantis (1953).
+Between film roles, she returned to the stage for the productions of The Praying Mantis (1954) and Claudia and David (1954) in London.